-You are invited to participate in the planning and the organisation of the next Open Climate Collabathn (OCC).
+You are invited to participate in the planning and the organization of the next Open Climate Collabathn (OCC).
 Some individuals and organizations already interested in contributing have met recently, see meeting minutes.

 See OCC Evaluation doc produced by Sensorica.